About Moral Imaginations

-We believe that the vast majority of our challenges are not resource problems, but imagination problems, and that imagination is a muscle that can be flexed to change the way we see and act.
+We believe that the vast majority of our challenges are not resource problems, but imagination problems, and we train people as Imagination Activists, a new kind of activist powered by imagination to create new possibilities and new forms of action.

 Moral Imaginations works with the public, private and community sector to work at the deeper level of the climate crisis, and help shift mindsets, values and worldviews for systemic change.
 We support society to reimagine its systems with a new vision of ethics, ontology, cosmology and epistemology that places nature and all of life at the core.
 We create pathways, strategies and interventions that place life back at the centre of the economy, politics and systems of governance, and help catalyse futures that are rooted in values, an expanded sense of connection to nature, future generations and the past, and a connection to a moral sense of what is important.